-YouTube does not support 4K video playback in Safari for Mac.
-This extension shows abadge in the toolbar if a YouTube video you watch offers quality higher than 1080p.
-Click the toolbar icon to open the video in Google Chrome browser and enjoy it in full 4K glory.
+YouTube does not support some 4K videos in Safari for Mac.
+This extension shows abadge in the toolbar if a YouTube video you’re watching offers quality higher than 1080p.
+Click the toolbar button to open the video in another web browser and enjoy it in full 4K glory.

-Google uses VP9 video codec to encode YouTube videos that have quality higher than 1080p.
-Safari on Mac, iOS and tvOS does not support that video codec.
-So to play YouTube videos in 1440p, 2160p or higher quality you’ll have to use a different web browser.
+Google uses VP9 and AV1 video codecs for YouTube videos that have quality higher than 1080p.
+Safari on macOS, iOS and tvOS does not support some of those videos.
+To play such YouTube videos in HDR, 1440p, 2160p or higher quality you’ll have to use a different web browser.

-Now when you watch YouTube videos in Safari the extension will let you know if there’s 4K quality available.
-Look out for thebadge in the toolbar.
-Click the toolbar button to watch the 4K version of the video in Chrome.
+Now, when you watch YouTube videos in Safari, the extension will let you know if there’s 4K quality available.
+Look out for thebadge on the toolbar icon.
+Click it to continue watching a 4K version of the video in another app.

 You can open any page in another browser this way.
 Shift-click the toolbar button to also close the page in Safari when you open it elsewhere.
 This can be set as the default behavior in the app preferences.
 Option-click the toolbar button to open 4Ktube Preferences.

 Too many windows to manage?
 Large display?
 Or sometimes getting lost in multiple monitors?
 HazeOver is for you!
 This app automatically highlights the front window by fading out all the background windows.When you’re done watching videos and want to boost your productivity.
 Demo video & more info →